 I am an economist at Microsoft in the Office of the Chief Economist led by Michael Schwarz.

 My main research interests are Industrial Organization, Environmental & Public Economics, and Behavioral Economics.
 I use applied theory to inform microeconometric, experimental and machine learning empirical techniques.
 I graduated from UC San Diego with a PhD in Economics and UC Berkeley with a BA in Economics.
-Recently I’ve been doing research in cloud computing and markets and economic decisions characterized by externalities like electricity markets, public good provision and open source software development.
+Recently I’ve been doing research on subscriptions, cloud computing and markets and economic decisions characterized by externalities like electricity markets and measuring ecosystem value.

-I am an affiliate faculty in the Economics Department and Evans School of Public Policy at University of Washington and adjunct assistant professor of Economics at University of Tennessee, where I am also a Fellow for Energy and Environmental Policy at the Baker Center for Public Policy.
+I am an affiliate faculty in the Economics Department at University of Washington and adjunct assistant professor of Economics at University of Tennessee, where I am also a Fellow for Energy and Environmental Policy at the Baker Center for Public Policy.
 I am a co-editor for the Journal of the Association of Environmental and Resource Economists.